somleng/somleng-scfm/docs/GETTING_STARTED.md

 ### More about Callouts

-For this example, let's assume that we want to use the `CallFlowLogic::OutcomeMonitoring` logic for all calls in the second callout, but not the first.
+For this example, let's assume that we want to use the `CallFlowLogic::AvfCapom::CapomShort` logic for all calls in the second callout, but not the first.
 Also let's assume that we don't want to create any phone calls for the first callout which is using a different call flow.

 #### Updating

 Firstly let's go ahead and update the `call_flow_logic` for the second callout.
 Note that you'll have to register this callout first as explained in the previous section.

 ```
-$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -v -XPATCH http://scfm:3000/api/callouts/2 -d call_flow_logic="CallFlowLogic::OutcomeMonitoring"'
+$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -v -XPATCH http://scfm:3000/api/callouts/2 -d call_flow_logic="CallFlowLogic::AvfCapom::CapomShort"'
 ```

 ```